aristanetworks/anta/docs/cli/exec.md

            INFO     Cleared counters on DC1-SPINE1 (cEOSLab)                                                                                                         utils.py:41
            INFO     Cleared counters on DC2-SPINE2 (cEOSLab)
 ```

 ## Collect a set of commands

-This command collects all the commands you've specified in a catalog, which can be in either `json` or `text` format.
+This command collects all the commands specified in a commands-list file, which can be in either `json` or `text` format.

 ### Command overview